MerylWang/AudioGestureKaraoke/README.md

 - ./index.html: the front-end code for the web-app
 - ./app/main.js: includes main code for all functionalities: 1) Youtube Widget 2) Queue Implementation 3) Gesture Recognition 4) Audio Commands

-**note** I removed my Youtube API Key from the file.
+**note**: I removed my Youtube API Key from the file.
 If you wish to use it, please create and retrived your own API KEY from Youtube following instructions at https://developers.google.com/youtube/v3/getting-started#before-you-start

 The following files are referenced from 6.835 battleship miniproject: